-Rating A Rating B Rating C describes how major anatomical systems impact the dancer identifies major anatomical systems of the human body relevant to the dancer identifies at least two anatomical systems relevant to the dancer negotiates travel around others, props, staging materials etc. in a safe manner shows a self awareness of place and position in the workspace through placement and positioning of self in the space follows instructions about safe movement in and around others explains importance of good nutrition to the health and well- being of the dancer describes basic principles of good nutrition supported by examples identifies basic principals of good nutrition from a given range identifies and applies appropriate personal hygiene practices consistently identifies the importance of hygiene when working in close proximity to others and applies appropriate personal hygiene practices uses appropriate personal hygiene practices consistently applies injury prevention practices identifies and explains ways to prevent injury that may arise from dance work identifies some ways to prevent injury that might arise from dance work identifies who to call/contact to seek first aid assistance, articulates the best course of action while awaiting assistance, identifies who to call/contact to seek first aid assistance, and articulates an identifies who to call/contact to seek first aid assistance.
+Rating A Rating B Rating C describes how major anatomical systems impact the dancer identifies major anatomical systems of the human body relevant to the dancer identifies at least two anatomical systems relevant to the dancer negotiates travel around others, props, staging materials etc. in a safe manner shows a self awareness of place and position in the workspace through placement and positioning of self in the space follows instructions about safe movement in and around others explains importance of good nutrition to the health and well-being of the dancer describes basic principles of good nutrition supported by examples identifies basic principals of good nutrition from a given range identifies and applies appropriate personal hygiene practices consistently identifies the importance of hygiene when working in close proximity to others and applies appropriate personal hygiene practices uses appropriate personal hygiene practices consistently applies injury prevention practices identifies and explains ways to prevent injury that may arise from dance work identifies some ways to prevent injury that might arise from dance work identifies who to call/contact to seek first aid assistance, articulates the best course of action while awaiting assistance, and suggests appropriate injury "first response" protocols in either a real or simulated setting. identifies who to call/contact to seek first aid assistance, and articulates an appropriate course of action while awaiting assistance. identifies who to call/contact to seek first aid assistance.